cyclr/docs/pages/v2/05-application-connectors/authentication/snowflake.md

 <a name="account-setup"></a>
 ### Account setup

-You will be asked for the following values when installing the Snowflake connector within an account:
+Cyclr asks for the following values when you install the Snowflake connector within an account:

 | Value                  | Description                                                  |
 | :--------------------- | :----------------------------------------------------------- |